What is the GMAT exam?

 A good GMAT score will help you stand out during the admissions process.
 Taking the exam shows you are serious about your studies and future career.
 Some benefits are:

 - Helps to highlight your skills and boost your confidence in key areas such as critical thinking and analysis

 - Prepares you to become successful as a student and in business

-- If you aspire to work in consulting, many top companies will look for a GMAT of 700 or more – so putting the work in now will support your future career goals.
+- If you aspire to work in consulting, many top companies will look for a good GMAT score – so putting the work in now will support your future career goals.